Generative AI Practices, Literacy, and Divides: An Empirical Analysis in the Italian Context: Introduction

-In this paper, we focus on the Italian-speaking context, where comprehensive research on GenAI chatbot adoption and usage is critically lacking.
-Italy presents a compelling case, also due to its challenges in digital competence, ranking 23rd of 27 EU Member States in the Digital Economy and Society Index (DESI) for basic digital skills.\footnote{\url{https://digital-decade-desi.digital-strategy.ec.europa.eu/datasets/desi/charts}} Specifically to AI technologies, Ipsos' 2025 AI Monitor \citep{ipsos2025aimonitor} reveals that while a substantial portion of the Italian population has heard of AI, only half feel they truly understand it---placing Italy 29th out of 30 ranked countries.
-These aggregate figures, however, may mask important disparities across social groups.
-For instance, \citet{sublime2024chatgpt} identify a gender gap in GenAI chatbot usage among Italian students, yet their analysis is confined to educational settings, leaving the broader population unexplored.
+In this paper, we address this gap by focusing on the Italian context.
+Italy ranks 23rd out of 27 EU Member States in the Digital Economy and Society Index (DESI) for basic digital skills,\footnote{\url{https://digital-decade-desi.digital-strategy.ec.europa.eu/datasets/desi/charts}} and lags behind for levels of digital innovation.\footnote{\url{https://en.ilsole24ore.com/art/european-sme-digitisation-grows-but-italy-lags-behind-AI4CJSX}} With respect to AI specifically, Ipsos' 2025 AI Monitor \citep{ipsos2025aimonitor} reveals that among Italians who have heard of AI, only half report truly understanding it---placing Italy 29th out of 30 countries ranked.
+Also, these figures conceal a stark gender gap: national statistics \citep{istat} document a persistent divide in digital skills favouring men, which compounds with age, and has been linked to gender gaps in employment \citep{gui2011digital, martinez2017digital, perifanou2020gender, lopez2021digital}.
+Hence, Italy offers a compelling lens for examining whether GenAI can broaden access to digital opportunities or whether it is more likely to reproduce existing inequalities, while also providing informative insights for more ``average'' countries.

-We provide the \textbf{first comprehensive empirical mapping of GenAI chatbot adoption, usage patterns, and literacy in Italy}.
-Drawing on newly collected survey data ($n=1,906$) that include both adopters and non-adopters and rich demographic information, we combine quantitative statistical analyses with qualitative examination of open-ended responses to pursue four research objectives. \textbf{(1)} First, we examine GenAI chatbot adoption by comparing it with other longstanding LTs to understand how GenAI fits into existing technological ecosystems and if and why it replaces existing LTs. \textbf{(2)} Second, we document GenAI chatbots usage patterns---including activities, intents, and contexts (i.e., work versus personal use). \textbf{(3)} Third, we assess awareness of the benefits and risks to identify literacy gaps. \textbf{(4)} Finally, we explore whether GenAI adoption and usage divides emerge across sociodemographics, and the role of literacy and experience with other LTs in predicting such gaps.

-Our data represent a rich snapshot of 2025 for the Italian context.
-Aware that GenAI and its applications continue to evolve rapidly, we make all survey data publicly available to enable longitudinal monitoring.